 Finding Child Care for Kids with Extra Support Needs

-If your child is a Regional Center client, your Regional Center likely works with respite care agencies that can help you find a respite worker.
+Your case worker or your insurance might direct you to respite care agencies that can help you find a respite worker.
 Here’s what you need to know:

-- Agency respite workers are bound to an in-home only service and paid minimum wage.
+- Agency respite workers are typically paid minimum wage and bound to an in-home only service.
 If you need care outside your home, you may ask for an exemption.

-- Each Regional Center holds different rules for children with medical conditions.
-Lisa Concoff Kronbeck advises that if your child has a specialized medical condition, it’s important to find out what type of intervention is allowed by the respite worker.
-For example, some centers require respite workers to have licensed vocational nurse (LVN) training to be allowed to change a G-tube or intervene during a seizure.
-Other Regional Centers dictate that their respite workers cannot practice these interventions while some allow parents to train workers in this area.
+- If your child has a specialized medical condition, it’s important to find out what type of intervention is allowed by the respite worker.
+For example, some agencies require respite workers to have licensed vocational nurse (LVN) training to be allowed to change a G-tube or intervene during a seizure.
+Others dictate that their respite workers cannot practice these interventions while some allow parents to train workers in this area.

-- Remember that if you don’t find a respite care worker to be a good fit, you can request different care providers at any time.
+- Remember that if you don’t find a respite care worker to be a good fit, you can request different care providers.

-- Lisa Carey suggests that parents “go about this the same way they would finding a babysitter.
+Some organizations that fund respite allow parents to find their own caregiver.
+Lisa Carey suggests that parents “go about this the same way they would finding a babysitter.
 They can use their family members, friends, parents’ groups on social media, or real-life connections.”
-Carey adds that she prefers parent conversion over agency-assigned as it allows the parents to be in more of a supervisor role, dictating what respite care workers can and cannot do.
+Carey adds that she prefers parent choice over agency-assigned as it allows the parents to be in more of a supervisor role, dictating what respite care workers can and cannot do.

 Nanny agencies and sitter services

-If your child is not a Regional Center client, or you find respite services inadequate for your needs, you can look for a private agency to help you hire a child care provider, or you can screen for a provider yourself on a job board site.
+If you find respite services inadequate for your needs, you can look for a private agency to help you hire a child care provider, or you can screen for a provider yourself on a job board site.
 Here are some potential nationwide resources:

 Note that each agency or site has its own requirements for who is qualified to provide care, the costs, the background check and matching process, and experience providing care to children with disabilities, so you will need to do your research as far as the best fit for your family.
 You can also ask the Undivided Research Team for help narrowing down your options.